JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

         query.marketing = req.query.marketing;
       }
 ```
-3. Implement a test code that checks if the return body is correct
+3. Implement a test code in Postman that checks if the return body is correct
 4. Send: /Test /4. /GET-request - filterEvent

 ### Expected result